Alicia Keys debuts powerful anthem in partnership with CNN - KVIA

 That same prayer is one of the reasons Keys said she was moved to write “More Myself: A Journey,” a New York Times bestseller and the first book on Oprah Winfrey’s new imprint on Flatiron books.

-Keys said she and her family, which includes her husband producer Swizz Beatz, their two sons together and his son from a previous relationship — have been using this time to reflect.
+Keys said she and her family — including her husband, producer Swizz Beatz, their two sons together and his son from a previous relationship — have been using this time to reflect.

 “We are definitely doing well, but we are continuously thinking about where are we going as a world and as a global family,” Keys said.
 “I think we have the opportunity to really think about who do we want to be first as individuals, then who do we want to be as communities and on a global level?
 That’s a powerful thought and it feels like that’s the mandate right now.”